aliFrancis/SEnSeIv2/README.md

 # SEnSeIv2
-Sensor Independent Cloud and Shadow Masking with Ambiguous Labels and Multimodal Inputs
+Sensor Independent Cloud and Shadow Masking with Partial Labels and Multimodal Inputs

 ## Installation